||Page last updated|

 For many years, a business would generate a "news release" regularly, and send it to all the local and trade newspapers.
 These were carefully structured to document what was new in the business.
 Occasionally it would lead to a news story, but more often it just helped people locally know what was happening in town - maybe someday would lead to a call with a question on some remotely related topic.
 Lots of effort went into the News Releases, and a strict format evolved.
 But newspapers are dying.
 Almost nobody is left on the shrinking staffs to read the releases or write stories, other than obituaries and legal notices.
 And fewer and fewer people read the paper newspapers.
 To replace this public "announcement" the company activities are announced on various new platforms - often on social networks.
 The company pages (that you "like") on Facebook are considered, by many, to be the successor to the news release.

 What are the various social networks?
 I joined Facebook and found many friends there.
 I joined LinkedIn and found many business associates there - it is business oriented, more than social; you have "contacts" rather than "friends."
-I joined MySpace, and found it empty - at one point it was the leading social network, but my impression is that it is fading away - I have had absolutely no activity from my membership there.
-I joined Twitter, and am not really interested in the frequent short (120-160 character) "tweets" that constitute the post.
-I finally closed my Twitter account.
+The special interest groups in LinkedIn were not interesting.

 A blog is like a forum - a discussion between the author and readers.
 However, it is generally led by one author, on a single subject, rather than many authors with many topics, as on a forum.